Skip to content

 What Sets Us Apart?

-We are one of the only centers in the upstate New York region providing cochlear implants and bone-anchored hearing systems, such as the Cochlear Osia, Baha, Ponto, and Adhear.
+We are one of the only centers in the Upstate New York region providing cochlear implants and bone-anchored hearing systems, such as the Cochlear Osia, Baha, Ponto, and Adhear.

 Our specialists perform hundreds of surgeries every year, including 50-60 cochlear implant procedures, so patient care is always in the hands of well-practiced experts.
 As part of UR Medicine, our physicians are exposed to more complex conditions and unusual complications than most physicians in the Rochester area.